pawelkrystkiewicz/gatsby-starter-grayscale-promo/content/contact.md

   phone: Phone number
   text-field: Hello, I’d like to do project with you
   agreement: I agree to Code Precision Sp. z o.o. processing the information
-    submitted to respond to my inquiry.
-Privacy Policy
+    submitted to respond to my inquiry
   button-text: Send
 ---